OracleCPS/ATPworkshop/READMe.md

       - the file to import is in the folder with this lab, it is a zip file called "ATPWorkshop.zip"
 	4. Generic REST adapter

-For this lab, your instructors will have the above items procured for you.
+If your instructors have not procured the above items for you, please follow the steps below in Lab 100.

 ## Lab 100: Introduction to OIC